Lauren Lane

 Photo by Simply Delicious

 If you're using a recipe that calls for gorgonzola and you happen to have blue cheese on hand (or vice versa), feel free to substitute.
 While the two cheeses do have varied profiles (gorgonzola is a bit milder and creamier in texture and taste than some other blue cheeses), using blue cheese in place of gorgonzola is perfectly fine and will produce a somewhat different in flavor.
-All variations of blue cheese have that tangy, creamy goodness that you're looking for in a sauce, but using a blue with stronger flavor (like Roquefort, which is included in this category) could make your sauce more aggressive.
+All variations of blue cheese possess that tangy, creamy goodness you're looking for in a sauce, but using a blue with a stronger flavor (like Roquefort, which is included in this category) can make your sauce more assertive.
 And if that's the result you're after, by all means, use it!

 Photo by St James Cheese